Skip to Main Content

 • Assistance via your medical provider: Nonprofit providers are legally required to provide charity care or financial aid to low-income individuals.
 To qualify, you may need to write a letter explaining why you need assistance.

 • Medical credit card: These work similarly to regular credit cards, but you can only use them for qualifying medical expenses.
 Rates may be high, but some cards come with a promotional rate or deferred interest.
-For example, the CareCredit credit card comes with an interest-free period of up to 24 months.
+For example, CareCredit is a health and wellness credit card with an interest-free period of up to 24 months.

 • Nonprofit organizations: Some nonprofits, like Undue Medical Debt, provide relief to those with excessive amounts of medical debt.
 Look into local organizations to see what’s available and their criteria.